bobdenotter/many-eyes-of-making/Session recap/Wheel of Fortune Reversed.md

 Before they head out, Bonzo asks Lassius if there’s any news.
 He says elemental binding has been good and profitable, also points out they have a very good class this year.
 “Other than that, nothing strange has happened in the library, … although.
 I’ve heard some of my students say they saw a dead man wandering across Shindig Lane the other day,” Lassius offers, saying the Council and the Trust have already put a bounty out on the man.

 Bonzo says they were planning on dropping by the Council anyway, so they could potentially look into that, before he and Lux head back towards the ship to get the measurements.
 They find the Captain and Petr gearing up to leave, having packed their stuff already.
 The captain shares that they’ve procured tickets and they’ll be leaving in about two hours.
-Petr will be away for about six days and the captain plans on spending some time in Passage.
+Petr will be away for about six days and the captain plans on spending some time in [[Passage]].

 She asks Lux if she doesn’t mind watching over the ship for a while, which she tells her isn’t a problem.
-Lux tells her to be careful, and she assures her she’ll be safe in Passage and she trusts the man she’ll be staying with, with her life.
+Lux tells her to be careful, and she assures her she’ll be safe in [[Passage]] and she trusts the man she’ll be staying with, with her life.
 They share a hug, saying their good-byes for now before Lux and Bonzo take the measurements and start heading back towards the library.

 As they’re walking out of Sky Port, Lux notices that someone’s following them.
 It looks to be a male half-elf, which stands out, considering that the organization known to be keeping an eye on things consists out of gnomes.
 Lux points this out to Bonzo and the two of them quickly discuss what to do, before Lux suggests they just approach this man and ask him what he wants.